maxieds/public-file-stashes/ipad-darkweb-analytics-logs/new-year-2024-rhymes-with-hey-lon/README.md

 1. They want my discussion with the hackers and federal agents observing the antics on my phone and getting a warrant to have Elon Musk surrender his Twitter servers to read as (she said): *Baby Jesus on death row*.
 2. She calls an errata and wants the subtitles of their illicit TikTok (as in the Hitler grandfather clock) feeds to be corrected to the more accurate (note parenthtical usage): *Baby Jesus (Musk) on death row*.

+Kevin (guys; a few ticked women in Chitown): *I'm going to pound (HASH-TAG-MARK) on his peni, and pound on his peni, and pound on their penis!* (iterate / repeat)